 Artist Statement

-My work is an exploration of the earth: the hues and textures of the ground beneath our feet, and the human imprint on it.
-In my paintings I aim to bring together geometry and archaeology, memory and meditation, architecture and the natural world.
+My work is an exploration of the hues and textures of the ground beneath our feet and the human imprint on it.
+In my paintings I bring together geometry and abstraction, impulse and meditation, architecture and the natural world.